leodeslf/leaf/summs/ux/ux-foundations-ixd/a_model_of_psychology_and_ixd.md

 ## Context

-Refers to the circumstances, situation and environment in with a person is interacting with a product.
+Refers to the circumstances, situation and environment in which a person is interacting with a product.

 * Who?
   * Description